-Make a real difference in the lives of others.
 Support people who require help with their own care and who may have trouble with mobility, feeding and communication, as well as other needs.
 Be job-ready through diverse practicum placements and hands-on experience.

-Our 6-month Comprehensive Health Care Aide program will give you opportunities to practice in a wide variety of health care settings.
+The Comprehensive Health Care Aide program will give you opportunities to practice in a wide variety of health care settings.
 Your education will emphasize skills that future employers are looking for, including assisting with activities of daily living, meal and mobility assistance, and observation and reporting of patient conditions.

 Upon graduation, you will be an important part of a health care team.
 You will provide much-needed personal support and services to the sick, disabled, elderly and chronically ill.

 A certificate as a Comprehensive Health Care Aide can open the door to jobs for you in hospitals, personal care homes, acute and extended care, doctor’s offices, private care facilities, mental health settings and home care.